fastlane/fastlane/snapshot/README.md

 - To take a snapshot, call the following between interactions
  -  Swift: `snapshot("01LoginScreen")`
  -  Objective C: `[Snapshot snapshot:@"01LoginScreen" waitForLoadingIndicator:YES];`
+- to record a video, call the following between interactions
+ - to start a recording: `startRecording(name: "video_name")`
+ - to stop the on going recording: `stopRecording()`
 - Add the following code to your `setUp()` method

 **Swift**